-Timed reading activities are a great way to help students recall information from a text.
-You can do it with articles in text books, magazines, newspapers or anything else of interest that can be downloaded from the web.Adults
+The Timed Reading ESL Activity is a great way to help students recall information from a text.
+You can do it with articles in textbooks, magazines, newspapers or anything else of interest.
+Find appropriate textual materials from the web.Adults

 Prepare an article of interest that your class would be interested in.
-It should be long enough and separated in different sections or paragraphs so that students have clear stop and start points in the article.
+It should be long enough and separated in different sections or paragraphs.
+Thus, students have clear stop and start points in the article.

-Before reading, have the class discuss opinions related to the topic of the article.
-You can do some pre-discussion questions to get them more engaged in the subject beforehand.
+First, before reading, have the class discuss opinions related to the topic of the article.
+Do some pre-discussion questions to increase engagement in the subject.

-Demonstrate the timed reading task to the class and read the first section aloud.
-Close your book and recall information from the section.
-Briefly summarize what you read and pick out a few specific details or important facts to tell the class.
+Demonstrate the timed reading task to the class.
+Read the first section aloud.
+Then, close your book and recall information from the section.
+Briefly, summarize what you read and pick out a few specific details or important facts to tell the class.

-Next, assign the next section of the article for the class to read and have the students read quietly by themselves.
+Next, assign the next section of the article for the class to read.
+Have the students read quietly by themselves.
 Set a time limit depending on the length of the section.
 Two minutes should be sufficient for most situations and levels.

-After the time is up, have everyone close their books and practice recalling information from the section that they just read in pairs or groups.
-They should practice summarizing, picking out details and help each other remember without looking at the text.
+After the time is up, everyone should close their books and practice recalling information from the section that they just read in pairs or groups.
+Students can practice summarizing and picking out specific details.
+Also, they can help each other remember without looking at the text.

 Lead feedback and ask a few students what they can remember in front of the whole class.
-Help out or elicit any significant information that they may have missed.
+Help out or elicit any significant information that they missed.

-Have the class do the same thing with the remaining sections of the article and continue the process until the article is completed.
+Next, students can do the same thing with the remaining sections of the article.
+Continue the process and complete the remainder of the article.

-To sum up everything that you have covered, you could have the students form discussion groups and do some critical thinking questions relating to the whole article.
-They could discuss the main ideas of the text, make inferences, suggestions and predictions about the topic.
+Lastly, put the students into discussion groups.
+Do some critical thinking questions relating to the whole article.
+They could discuss the main ideas of the text, make inferences, suggestions, and predictions about the topic.

-Remember to lead feedback on the discussions and make any corrections that interfere with meaning or general ideas about the article’s content.
-You could also review vocabulary from the text as well if there is time.
+Remember, lead feedback on the discussions and make any corrections that interfere with meaning or general ideas about the article’s content.
+Additionally, you could review vocabulary from the text as well if there is time.

 Follow-Up ESL Activities: